pcgoddard/Burchardlab_Tutorials/BASH Commands to Navigate the server.md

 Angel's step-by-step instructions for setting up `FileZilla` can be found on the Wiki [here](https://wiki.library.ucsf.edu/display/UAC/How+to+transfer+files+between+cesar+and+your+desktop+with+your+private+key)

-## you can now read your data into R studio from your personal computer
+## Congrats! you can now read your data into R studio from your personal computer